Beach wheelchairs are specifically designed to make it possible for users to move around at the beach (and even water) with ease, and in comfort.

-For maximum comfort, the wheelchair is fitted with a highly durable nylon mesh chair covering and easy-to-deploy flat folding footrest.
+For maximum comfort, the wheelchair is fitted with a highly durable nylon mesh chair covering and an easy-to-deploy flat-folding footrest.
 Last but not least, this unit is also designed to be easily assembled and disassembled.

 - Easily glides over sand and floats on water thanks to its oversized balloon wheels

 - Easy to push due to its lightweight construction